The Climate Change Myth!

 GMO Myths – Understand the Truth About GMO Plants

 GMOs are very controversial for two reasons.
-Firstly, there is a lot of misinformation out there and secondly GMOs are not well understood by the general public.
+Firstly, there is a lot of misinformation out there, and secondly, GMOs are not well understood by the general public.
 Rather than discuss the topic in detail I have decided to focus on some of the common myths.
-I will present a number of GMO myths and if the reader is interested in more detail they can look at the references.
+I will present a number of GMO myths and if the reader is interested in more detail, they can look at the references.

-If you have formed an opinion on GMOs based what you have read on popular web sites and in newspapers, you have probably reached the wrong conclusion.
+If you have formed an opinion on GMOs based what you have read on popular websites and in newspapers, you have probably reached the wrong conclusion.
 The anti-GMO movement is strong and based almost entirely on emotion and fear.
 Science does not back up most of their claims.

 GMO Myths - Understand the Truth About GMO Plants